Slideshows and Carousels

 Because of this, image slideshows, also known as a carousels, are not supported on Campus Drupal 8+ sites.

-Slideshows are still technically supported in WordPress and Drupal 7.
+Slideshows are still technically supported in WordPress.
 However, authors should consider presenting information in an alternate format before choosing a slideshow option.

 Ashlar does not include a slideshow component for the following reasons:

 Slideshows are usually not accessible

 Authors can control one level of accessibility by adding alt text to the images.
 But most out-of-the-box slideshow plugins are not accessible to our diverse range of visitors.

 For example, many players do not have the necessary keyboard functionality needed for someone that doesn't use a mouse to navigate.
 Some do not have the semantics to tell users which buttons are the previous and next buttons, or the Play/Pause button.

 Slideshows that auto-play, or change slides on their own, can also distract users from accomplishing the task at hand.
 This is especially true for users with a range of cognitive ability and disability, or for users that are experiencing stress/fatigue.